What To Expect

 2. Needle Insertion & Removal:

 Acupuncture needles are very thin, so insertion rarely causes any discomfort.
 You may feel a slight coldness or slight aching sensation when a needle reaches the correct depth.
-In most cases the needles will remain in for 15 to 20 minutes while you lie still and relax.
-Clients usually don't feel the needles being removed.
+In most cases the needles will remain in for approximately 45 minutes while you lie still and relax.
+Clients usually don’t feel the needles being removed.

 3. Acupuncture Treatment Plan: